larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

    ![Run workflow CI.](media/run-ci-workflow.png "Run workflow CI")

 ### Task 3: Review output of CI pipeline
 1. Inspect the pipeline run by clicking on the run that has just started.
-Press in the **Jobs** options on the **CI** option.
+In the **Jobs** options, select **CI**.
 Here you can inspect the pipeline run.

    **Hint:** if the pipeline fails make sure that you have made the correct changes in the `.yml` script.
 You can verify this by debugging through the terminal window, or by comparing your `CI-pipeline.yml` file with the `./environment_setup/CI-pipeline-solution.yml` file.
    ![Inspect workflow CI.](media/inspect-ci-workflow.png "Inspect workflow CI")